CommandLineLabs/completegeek/docs/getting-started.md

 The first thing that we're going to learn involves the Linux command-line.
 We'll be studying Linux and Unix operating systems as the foundation for everything else that we're learning.

 To do that, and to ensure that we have a consistent environment for everyone, we'll be installing a virtual machine on your laptop.
 That virtual machine will be running Ubuntu Linux.
-(We'll cover other varieties of Linux and Unix later.
+(There are other varieties of Linux and Unix that we'll cover later.
 For now, we'll focus on Ubuntu.)

 What is a virtual machine (VM)?
 It's a program that runs on your laptop that *pretends* that it's an entire computer.
 To understand that, we'll need to understand a little bit about the parts a non-virtual computer has.

 Your laptop has a few important parts:

-* It has a CPU, the thing that actually does all the processing.
+* It has a **CPU**: The thing that actually does all the processing (following instructions that you or someone else wrote)
+* It has a **GPU**: A specialized type of CPU intended to be used for complicated graphics (and now often used for crypto or AI calculations)
-* It has a display, a screen that lets you see what's going on.
+* It has a display: A screen that lets you see what's going on
-* It has RAM, short-term memory that the CPU uses as kind of a scratch-pad.
-It gets erased every time you turn off or reboot your computer.
+* It has RAM: Short-term memory that the CPU uses as kind of a scratch-pad.
+It gets erased every time you turn off or reboot your computer
-* It has long-term storage, either a hard drive or an SSD, that provides storage, a place for your CPU to write data, that lasts even when the computer is turned off or rebooted.
+* It has long-term storage, either a hard drive or an SSD: This is a place for your CPU to write data, that lasts even when the computer is turned off or rebooted.
+It's where programs are installed, or your Word or Excel documents are saved.

 A virtual machine pretends that it has all those parts -- it has parts that pretend to be a CPU, pretend to be a display, pretend to be RAM, etc. You can install a brand-new operating system on it (different from what's running on your laptop) and from the point of view of that virtualized operating system, it thinks it's running on a regular computer.
 It doesn't necessarily know that it's on a VM.